plyycajk/data-analytics-power-bi-report357/README.md

 - Scatter plot of profit per item versus order quantity to show high-selling and high-profit items (broken down by category)

-- Area chart of Revenue by Start of Quarter and Cateogry (segmented by product category)
+- Area chart of Revenue by Start of Quarter and Category (segmented by product category)

 - Top 10 Products by Revenue (similar to Top Customers table)